2014 Women's Rugby World Cup final: Summary

-England were favourites for the same reason, and they dominated the entire game with two Emily Scarratt penalties before Karen Paquin prevented tries from Katherine Merchant and Natasha Hunt.
+England were favourites for that reason, and they dominated the entire game with two Emily Scarratt penalties before Karen Paquin prevented tries from Katherine Merchant and Natasha Hunt.
 England however did score when Canadian skipper Kelly Russell was fooled by a Tamara Taylor dummy, giving England an overlap sending Danielle Waterman into score their first try.
 Scarratt's conversion went bizarrely wide but England still had a healthy 11–0 lead.
 Magali Harvey then scored a penalty before halftime to make the score 11–3.
-Harvey then continued England's lead after the break to 11–9.
+Harvey then continued to chip away at England's lead after the break to narrow the gap to two points, 11–9.
 England then entered cruise control as they did against Ireland first with a response from Scarratt restoring the score to 14–9.
 In the last quarter, play was mostly contested in England's half, but a miscommunication between centres Rachael Burford and Scarratt confused both England's attack and Canada's defence, allowing Scarratt to break several lines to score the winner.
 She comfortably converted to put England twelve points clear with five minutes left.
 England won their second Women's Rugby World Cup, their first in twenty years, and their third overall Rugby World Cup triumph.

 England captain Katy McLean dedicated the win to the England legends who fell short in recent years.
 Both captains complimented each other's performances and marked the game as steps as journeys both teams started long ago, with it being England's end.

 Maggie Alphonsi, Sophie Hemming and Joanna McGilchrist all retired from international rugby.
 Katherine Merchant suffered multiple concussions which would lead to her retirement before being able to play another international game.
 Most other England players would take up the sevens game before returning to rugby union after the 2016 Olympics to win their first Six Nations since the winning the World Cup in 2017.
 England captain Katy McLean and vice-captain Sarah Hunter received MBEs at the 2014 New Years Honours.
 Gary Street stepped down as head coach, having been in charge since 2006, to coach Aylesford Bulls Ladies to win in the 2015–16 Women's Premiership, and continued when the club evolved into Harlequins Women.